smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Inner Join.md

 ---

-We will be using the following tables that contain fruits.
+We will be using the following tables that contain types of fruits and their quantity.
 The DDL to create these tables can be found here.

 **Table A**
 | ID | Fruit  | Quantity |